 Prosocial and Active Learning (PAL) Classrooms

 PAL Classrooms combines prosocial education with eMINTs training.
-5th grade science and math teachers attend free PD sessions, a book study, and in-class coaching across a school year.
-Teachers learn how to teach with technology and use student-centered team learning, while also supporting students’ prosocial behavior so that teams function more harmoniously.
 The goals are that students are more prosocial, engaged, learn more and their teachers are less stressed, more confident and enjoy teaching more.
 PAL Classrooms is ED (EIR)-funded.

 PAL Classrooms 2.0 (google.com)